2Fast-2Lamaa: Large-Scale Lidar-Inertial Localization and Mapping with Continuous Distance Fields: Implementation

-The constraints on the choice of the spatial index are as follows: \begin{itemize} \item Fast and scalable insertion of new elements. \item Possibility to remove points without the need to recreate the index. \item Allowing for N-closest neighbour and radius search. \end{itemize} Both \textit{ikd-Trees}~\cite{cai2021ikd} and \textit{PH-Trees}~\cite{zaschke2014phtree} match the aforementioned requirements.
-We have conducted simple toy-example evaluations of both methods and observed a significant advantage for the PH-Tree implementation available at \cite{phtreegit}.

-For efficiency, the spatial indexing structure is not updated with the changing centroid of the voxels but keeps using the coordinates of the first point that occurred in each voxel.
-Accordingly, the closest neighbour or radius searches performed with the ``out-of-date" spatial index are only approximations.
-To address this, a distance query in our map structure involves a $K$ closest neighbours and computes the \ac{gp}-based distance field with the $K$ voxels independently.
-The distance returned is the smallest of the $K$ resulting distance values.
+The constraints on the choice of the spatial index $\spaceindex$ are as follows: \begin{itemize} \item Fast and scalable insertion of new elements. \item Possibility to remove points without the need to recreate the index. \item Allowing for N-closest neighbour and radius search. \end{itemize} Both ikd-Trees \citep{cai2021ikd} and PH-Trees \citep{zaschke2014phtree} match the aforementioned requirements.
+Appendix~\ref{app:phtree} shows a toy-example evaluation of both methods.
+We observed a significant advantage for the PH-Tree implementation available at \cite{phtreegit}.
+For efficiency, the spatial indexing structure is not updated with the changing centroid of the voxels, but it keeps the coordinates of the first point that occurred in each voxel.
+Accordingly, the closest neighbour or radius searches performed with the `out-of-date' spatial index are only approximations.
+We found this not to be a problem empirically, thanks to the local neighbourhood used for \ac{gp} regression.
+For extra robustness in specific scenarios, a distance query could perform $K$ closest neighbour searches with \ac{gp}-based distance field computation for each of the $K$ voxels independently.
+The final distance would be the smallest of the $K$ resulting \ac{gp}-inferred distances.